 To keep their jobs, should government employees in America be forced to fund political agendas they disagree with?

-That’s the question on the table for the US Supreme Court.
+That was the question on the table for the US Supreme Court.
 Public-sector unionsʼ core activity—representing workers in collective bargaining—is inherently political.
 When a union bargains with the government, it tells the government how much it should spend on government employee salaries, pensions, and benefits in addition to how it should run its programs.
 When anyone else does that, everyone recognizes it as political speech, and we call it lobbying.
 So when a worker is forced to give money to a government union to pay for collective bargaining, he or she is being made to pay for someone political speech—something the First Amendment virtually never allows.
 That means the only way to protect workersʼ First Amendment rights is to allow them to choose whether to pay union fees at all.

 2. Mark Janus is one of five million government workers who are affected by forced union fees.